This escaped convict that's on the loose somewhere out there.

 He's just finished attacking me for attacking journalists.

-Uh he's speaking at the Association for Education and Journalism and Mass Communication annual convention yesterday, giving a keynote speech.
+He's speaking at the Association for Education and Journalism and Mass Communication annual convention yesterday, giving a keynote speech.

 Journalists and others who tried to challenge the administration's fallacious evidence for invading Iraq found the Patriot police on their tail.

-Rupert Murdoch could make a singular contribution to journalism simply by calling Fox News from the Republican fog machine and giving it a mandate to report reality instead of attacking those who do.
+Whatever Kool-Aid he's brewing for the Wall Street Journal, Rupert Murdoch could make a singular contribution to journalism simply by calling Fox News from the Republican fog machine and giving it a mandate to report reality instead of attacking those who do.

-I don't know what I I'm beginning to think this is not going to be a fair fight.
+I don't know what I'm beginning to think this is not going to be a fair fight.

-This is this is just this is derangement.
+This is just, this is derangement.

-This is this is utter derangement.
+This is utter derangement.

-Journalists and others who tried to challenge the administration's fallacious evidence for invading Iraq, found the Patriot police on their trail.
+Journalists and others who tried to challenge the administration's fallacious evidence for invading Iraq found the Patriot police on their trail.

 I am.